oloapinivad/ECmean4/docs/sphinx/source/installation.rst

 Requirements
 ------------

-The required packages are listed in `environment.yml``
+The required packages are listed in `environment.yml`.
+A secondary environment available in  `dev_environment.yml` can be used for development.